 Never was “Freedom Through Discipline” better demonstrated than in the greatest game of Lombardi’s career, the 1967 NFL Championship Game between his Green Bay Packers and the Dallas Cowboys.
 Referred to by historians as the “Ice Bowl,” it was played in game-time weather of 15 degrees below zero on a frozen field.
 The players on both teams had trouble gaining traction on the ice-like ground.
 When the trailing Packers had the ball on the Dallas 1-yard line with a chance to win the game in the closing minute, their runners could not gain firm enough footing to run the ball across the goal.

 With 16 seconds left, Green Bay quarterback Bart Starr called the Packers’ final timeout and came to the sideline to confer with Lombardi.
-Starr told Lombardi that he and the offensive lineman thought that there was a way to create a path for Starr to dive across the goal line—a play that was not in the Packer playbook.
-Lombardi quickly agreed, but when asked by the Packer bench what play Starr was going to run, Lombardi shrugged: “Damned if I know.”
+Starr told Lombardi that he and the offensive lineman thought that there was a way to create a path for Starr to dive across the goal line — a play that was not in the Packer playbook.
+Lombardi quickly agreed, but when asked by the Packers bench what play Starr was going to run, Lombardi shrugged: “Damned if I know.”

-Starr scored on the play, and the Packers won the Championship.
+Starr scored on the play, and the Packers won the championship (and then the Super Bowl).
 All of this happened because, on the most disciplined team in football, the quarterback and two of his linemen felt the freedom of thought to devise a new plan at the most crucial moment of their season, and the freedom of action to execute it.

 Because of his focus on discipline, Lombardi was regarded by most of the public as a controlling master who micromanaged his teams.
 In fact, the opposite was true.
 On game days he often had very little to do, as he left most of the on-field decisions and execution to his players.